ozzann/client-server-app/README.md

 Jenkins is a powerful tool for Continuous Integration.
 It allows you to run tests almost immediately after commits.
 Moreover, Jenkins has just a huge set of different plugins for any purpose.

-In this case Jenkins is bound to GitHub repository by using just one plugin called **GitHub Plugin**.
+In this case Jenkins is bound to GitHub repository by using a plugin called **GitHub Plugin**.

 There are two ways to detect commits and then run builds: polling SCM or set GitHub webhook so after every commit Jenkins build could run immediately.
 In our case polling SCM is chosen, it's scheduled to poll the GitHub repo every 5 minutes: